 A few times I have been told that people are using a piece of cloth to cover windows when they are using a laser.
 They believe that since the window is blocked to light that a laser beam will not pass through.
 This is NOT a true statement!
-This would be similar to saying “I’m wearing a coat, so a bullet can’t go through”.
-In order to protect yourself from a bullet, you need a bulletproof vest, or bulletproof windows.
+This would be similar to saying, "I'm wearing a coat, so a bullet can't go through".
+In order to protect yourself from a bullet, you need o bulletproof vest or bulletproof windows.
 If you want to protect yourself, your staff, and visitors from a laser beam, you need certified laser protective materials.

-Most Class 4 and many Class 3B laser present an eye hazard over very long distances.
+Most Class 4 and many Class 3B lasers present an eye hazard over very long distances.
 Therefore, it is imperative to have comprehensive laser safety protection in place wherever they are present.
-Ordinary curtains are rarely capable of stopping a laser beam and specially=designed blocking products are required.
+Ordinary curtains are rarely capable of stopping a laser beam and specially designed blocking products are required.

 Laser blocking blinds are a simple way to cover a window.
 They are relatively easy to install and easy to clean.
-The blinds can mounted around the frame of the window, or they can be mounted inside a recessed area.
-Operation of the blind is controlled by a chain (most common) or crank handle.
+The blinds can be mounted around the frame of the window, or they can be mounted inside a recessed area.
+The operation of the blind is controlled by a chain (most common) or crank handle.
 We also offer motorized blinds that can be controlled wirelessly.

 The material used in the blinds is CE marked and certified to EN 60825-4 (Safety of Laser Products Part 4: Laser Guards).

 It is vital that the roller blinds are certified and the material has been tested to the relevant laser safety standards.
 If non-compliant material were to be used - for example - untested, uncertified sun-blocking material, this may have the potential to allow laser beams to penetrate the blind and consequently may cause harm to personnel and/or equipment.